-We are working with the Boroughs of Camden and Islington on several projects that will transform the King's Cross and Euston Road areas, and help to meet the growing demand for space prompted by other changes in the area.
+We're working with the boroughs of Camden and Islington on projects that will transform the King's Cross and Euston Road areas, and help to meet the growing demand for space prompted by other changes in the area.

 We aim to:

-- Accommodate planned growth and support anticipated increase in footfall
+- Accommodate planned growth and support an expected increase in footfall

 - Improve safety for all road users, particularly pedestrians and cyclists

 - Better balance the impact of traffic with the need to create an improved place to live, work and visit

 - Improve cycling facilities throughout the area and support new cycle routes